microsoft/TypeScript-wiki/FAQ.md

 So when TypeScript sees a JSX `<TagName />`, it is validating that the result of *constructing* `TagName` produces a valid component.

 But by declaring `let SomeThing: Display`, the code is indicating that `SomeThing` is the class *instance*, not the class *constructor*.
-Indeed, it would be a runtime error to write:
+Indeed, it would be a run-time error to write:
 ```ts
 let SomeThing = new Display();
 let jsx = <SomeThing />; // Not gonna work